0180 SQL Merge in MonetDB

 Merge with INSERT and UPDATE

-The real reason for existence of MERGE statement is because we can do two things in one statement.
 This time we will do INSERT and UPDATE at the same time.

 MERGE INTO B